AAA: Can You Use Essential Oils Around Babies?

-They’re small, cute, kissable, they cry and make messes but you love them anyway.
-They’re babies.
 Like most people you love, you may be prone to give babies the very best of everything — essential oils included.
-After all, the littlest of us seem like they could use the most help when it comes to natural remedies.
-But does the risk associated with using aromatherapy for babies outweigh the benefit?
+After all, the littlest of us seem like they could benefit the most from natural remedies.
+But does the risk of using aromatherapy with babies outweigh the benefit?
 Let’s find out in this short guide on essential oil safety for babies.

 Breastfeeding & Contraindications

-It’s known that what goes into a mother’s body oftentimes goes into her breastmilk, and the same is true with essential oils.
-Tisserand believes that 1% of a mother’s essential oil dose gets transferred to her breastmilk.
-With that said, due to contraindications in infants, the following essential oils arenot recommended for use by mother and baby in any way.
-We’ve also included the blends these oils are found in:
+It’s known that what goes into a nursing woman's body oftentimes goes into her breastmilk, and the same is true of essential oils.
+Tisserand believes that 1% of a mother’s essential oil dosage gets transferred into her breastmilk.

-Fennel - Cellulite, Digest Ease, Gal Pal, PMS Ease
+- Fennel: Found in Cellulite, Digest Ease, Gal Pal and PMS Ease blend

 Consequences & Risks

 From the earliest stage of a baby’s life, they can smell their mothers and breastmilk.
-These maternal scents help soothe babies, improve breastfeeding and create a bond between a baby and its mother.
+These maternal scents help soothe babies, improve breastfeeding and create a bond between a baby and their mother.
 Adding essential oils to the mix can interfere with this ability, preventing babies from interacting with their mothers in this way.

 It’s also important to note that diluted oils, let alone essential oils in their pure forms can be overwhelming for babies, as their metabolisms are underdeveloped.